agcdtmr/onpremise-migration-to-multicloud-and-devops/README.md

 - Click on **Next** and click on **Create access key**
 - **Make sure to DOWNLOAD .csv file**
 - Once the download is complete, **rename the .csv file to key.csv**
+- [x] Prepare the environment to run Terraform
+- Access the Google Cloud Console ([console.cloud.google.com](http://console.cloud.google.com/)) **and log in with your newly created account**
+- Open the Cloud Shell